 Lastly, we also considered the \textit{circularity} $C$ of our model cells.
 This parameter was introduced by Zunic and Hirota~\cite{uni2008, uni2010}, and is calculated as follows.
 Given the area $A$ of a 2D connected object, and the moment of inertia tensor $\bar{I}$, we write

 where in the denominator, the trace of the tensor is taken.
 Since the trace is invariant under translation and rotation, $C$ is independent of the coordinate system.
 One should be careful in connection to Refs.~\citenum{uni2008} and~\citenum{uni2010}, to note that people also use the term `circularity' to refer to the quantity $4\pi A^2/P$, which is $q^2$ in our characterization.
-However, throughout this study, by circularity, we mean the quantity calculated by equation \ref{eq:circ}.
-This quantity is in fact, one of the Hu moment invariants~\cite{MingKueiHu1962} that are widely used in image processing and pattern recognition~\cite{Nasrudin2021}.
-Circularity has also been used in studying cell morphology~\cite{Kopanja2018}, branching patterns in organogenesis simulations~\cite{Poorkhanalikoudehi2021}, and pathological cell nucleus shape analysis~\cite{Ammar2017}.
+However, throughout this study, by circularity, we mean the quantity calculated using equation \ref{eq:circ}.
+The reason we study this parameter is that, unlike the isoperimetric quotient, it is not directly dependent on the perimeter.
+As we have indicated above, there are issues in defining a perimeter length in lattice-based models.
+Circularity bypasses this issue and thus helps us learn how different ways of measuring cell roundness compare to each other.
+Circularity is in fact, one of the Hu moment invariants~\cite{MingKueiHu1962} that are widely used in image processing and pattern recognition~\cite{Nasrudin2021}.
+This quantity has also been used in studying cell morphology~\cite{Kopanja2018}, branching patterns in organogenesis simulations~\cite{Poorkhanalikoudehi2021}, and pathological cell nucleus shape analysis~\cite{Ammar2017}.
 However, to the best of our knowledge, thus far it has not been studied in the context of confluent tissue transitions.
-Similar to the isoperimetric quotient, we rely on a Voronoi tessellation to determine $C_{V}$.
-The circularity is much more strong nonlinear than $q$ in the number of edges of a regular polygon.
+Similar to the isoperimetric quotient, we rely on a Voronoi tessellation to determine $C_{\mathrm{V}}$.
+The circularity is much more strongly nonlinear than $q$ in the number of edges of a regular polygon.
 Therefore, we do \textit{not} invert it to establish an equivalent circularity-derived generalized edge number $n^{\circ}$.